-Minor conviction Conviction detailed in Appendix 3 Conviction detailed in Appendix 4 A custodial sentence of more than 48 months Will be detailed for the rehabilitation period as detailed in Appendix 2 and Appendix 5.
+Minor conviction Conviction detailed in

+Appendix 3 than 48 months

+Will be detailed for the rehabilitation period as detailed in Appendix 2 and Appendix 5.
 The conviction will not be detailed after it becomes spent.
-Will be detailed for a minimum of 15 years (71⁄2 years if under 18 at the time of conviction) and then, if spent, the individual can apply to have the information removed. rehabilitation period and then potentially for up to 15 (or 71⁄2 years if under 18 at the time of conviction) from the date of conviction.
+Will be detailed for a minimum of 15 years (71⁄2 years if under 18 at the time of conviction) and then, if spent, the individual can apply to have the information removed. minimum of the rehabilitation period and then potentially for up to 15 (or 71⁄2 years if under 18 at the time of conviction) from the date of conviction.
 After the Never spent